Collecting Employer Information in Volunteer Registrations

 Susan G. Komen for the Cure is a prominent breast cancer organization committed to funding research, community health programs, and advocacy efforts to combat breast cancer.

 When an individual is interested in volunteering, they’re prompted to fill out a brief online registration form.
-In addition to fields relating to volunteer interests, motivations, and more, the organization also asks volunteers to provide the name of their current employer—allowing the team to uncover available corporate giving opportunities and more.
+In addition to fields relating to volunteer interests, motivations, and other details, the organization also asks volunteers to provide the name of their current employer, allowing the team to identify available corporate giving opportunities and more.

 American Heart Association

-The American Heart Association is a major health organization dedicated to fighting heart disease and stroke by funding research, promoting healthy lifestyles, and supporting patient care.
-The leading nonprofit benefits from generous volunteer support through a number of individual and corporate volunteer opportunities alike.
+The American Heart Association is a significant health organization dedicated to fighting heart disease and stroke by funding research, promoting healthy lifestyles, and supporting patient care.
+The leading nonprofit organization benefits from generous volunteer support through various individual and corporate volunteer opportunities.

 In fact, the AHA even supplies a dedicated inquiry form for companies interested in organizing corporate volunteer events.
-This resource collects information about the business, its employees, and any current volunteer incentives—including Dollars for Doers!
+This resource compiles information about the business, its employees, and any current volunteer incentives, including Dollars for Doers!

 It even links out to the organization’s dedicated Matching Gifts Page, which includes a company search tool for users to access their employers’ program information.